 Glucose Lowering through Weight Management.

 The University of Cambridge GLoW (Glucose-Lowering through Weight management) trial is aimed at people who have been diagnosed with Type 2 diabetes within the last three years.
 The GLoW trial will evaluate two programmes which support people with Type 2 Diabetes to improve their diet and physical activity to improve their health.
 The evidence is that people who lose weight, improve their diet and increase their physical activity reduce the risk of developing health problems associated with diabetes such as heart attack and stroke.
 The aim of the GLoW study is to determine which programme is the better way for the NHS to improve patient’s health.
+This study is now closed to recruitment and currently in follow up.

 How to find out more about research: